kevinvanderlugt/template_documents/gestures/upgrade_steps_1-0-0_to_1-1-0.md

 5. **optional** Remove the existing folders from your "Library Search Paths" in "Build Settings"

 ## Steps to fix the share button
-1. In AmazingBrick-Prefix.pch, add the following method.
+1. In GestureGame-Prefix.pch, add the following method.

   ```objective-c
   #define SYSTEM_VERSION_GREATER_THAN_OR_EQUAL_TO(v)  ([[[UIDevice currentDevice] systemVersion] compare:v options:NSNumericSearch] != NSOrderedAscending)